shaybenjamin/OpsSchoolAssignment/README.md

 #### General Guidelines
 Your code should be as simple as possible.
-Your code should be tested by running “vagrant up” and verifying all fixes and tasks are implemented.
+Your code should be tested by running "vagrant destroy" and "vagrant up" and see all fixes and tasks are implemented.

+After completion please fill up this [form](https://goo.gl/forms/De2fMjDx57cZRl8H2) with all the relevant details